Helpful tips for getting settled in Nova Scotia

 - You'll need to book your road test in advance – ask to be put on a waiting list and be open to last-minute cancellations.

-- Consider taking a few lessons with instructors from licensed driving schools.
+- Consider taking a few lessons with instructors from licensed driving schools (PDF 128KB).
 This will help you become familiar with driving in NS.
 Ask if you might also keep the school vehicle on the day of the exam.
 In fact, you'll need to bring your own vehicle on the day of the exam.

 - You’ll need to provide translated documents – contact ISANS.